Good morning Darlings,

 We found this to be balanced and filling without being heavy.

-10 red creamer potatoes – scrubbed well and thinly sliced
+- 10 creamer potatoes scrubbed well and thinly sliced

-2 medium fennel bulbs – washed a thinly sliced.
-Discard the fronds or freeze for making vegetable broth.
+- 2 fennel bulbs washed and thinly sliced.
+Discard fronds or freeze for making vegetable broth

-3 clementine oranges – zest before sectioning 2 of the oranges into pieces.
-Hold zest on the side for cooking the fish.
-Cut the remaining orange in half and hold until the end.
+- 3 clementine oranges zest before sectioning 2 of the oranges into pieces.
+Hold zest to the side for cooking the fish.
+Cut the remaining orange in half and hold until the end

 - olive oil

 - Heat enough olive oil to coat a heavy pan (Le Creuset braiser - again.
 I swear I use this most days) until shimmering.

 - Season potatoes with salt and pepper and lay in a single layer in pan.
 Do not stir.
 Let a nice crust form on the potatoes.
 Reduce heat to medium-high.
 Layer the onions and the fennel on top.
 After about 7-8 minutes check the potatoes to see if they've browned.
 Once browned - start mixing the fennel and onions into the potatoes to cook.

 - Salt and pepper the fish and place into pan and let sear for about 4 minutes.

 - With the back of a spoon, rub the orange zest into the top of the fish.